 Who typically comes in for therapy/counseling with Justin?

 Therapy is for anyone who is seeking to change their life and upgrade their way of living.
-I help people wanting to think and believe different, people wanting a relationship tuned up, people needing tools and help to work through anxiety, individuals wanting a strong marriage, people wanting to tackle and overcome addiction, people who want to work through past trauma, someone in a crisis of faith, people who just want a few sessions for some direction at the moment, the list could go on and on.
+I help people wanting to think and feel different, most visit me because they want to feel better and life better.
+Some people see me as they want a relationship tuned up, people needing tools and help to work through anxiety, some have been battling chronic depression, other see me seeking a solid strong marriage, others come wanting to tackle and overcome addiction, people who want to work through past trauma with EMDR or Brainspotting, someone in a crisis of faith/faith transition, people who just want a few sessions for some direction at the moment … the list could go on and on.

 What makes Justin Stum different?

-- Find out why working with Justin is different.
+- Learn more about why working with Justin is different, treatment history and advanced training.
 Find out here.

 - Read 50+ articles written by Justin about emotional health.
 Find out here.

 Do you accept insurance and if so what ones do you accept?

 I don’t formally bill insurance companies as I am a private practitioner.
 If you’d like to work with your insurance to receive reimbursement from then you can get the details on how to do so on insurance billing and reimbursement page.